Follow us on Instagram

 We must stand on the side that opposes violence and genocide, and we must demand that Princeton also be on the right side of history.
 For our goals — of ending the genocide and implementing the necessary sanctions, including financial pressure, that accompany the breaching of human rights and international law — to be successful, we need every voice working together.
 As noted in a tweet reposted by American activist Adam Eli: “You are allowed to say, at any point, I can’t support this.
 Even if you did.
 Even if you were unsure.
 You can at any point say “this has gone too far.”
 And while the best time to say this was earlier, the second best time is now.”
 It’s not too late to commit to fighting for Palestinian rights, and this begins by reevaluating the financial role that Princeton plays in the genocide.

 Asa Santos is a senior Anthropology major from London and São Paulo, minoring in Gender & Sexuality Studies and Global Health & Health Policy.
-Santos' column, "Opening the Gates," runs every two weeks on Mondays.
+Santos' column, "Opening the Gates," runs every two weeks on Tuesdays.
 All of Santos' columns can be read here

 Subscribe